Odd Ways Your Menstrual Cycle Changes You

 Waterworks, Inside and Out

 Bloated?
 Water retention is the culprit!
-Not only does it affect how you bloat but also can affect coordination, blood pressure, and overall weight.
+Not only does it affect how you bloat but also affects coordination, blood pressure, and overall weight.
 To help get through this, drink a lot of water and maintain a healthy salt intake throughout the month.

-Once the water dissipates, everything will return back to normal.
+Once the water dissipates, everything will return to normal.

 A Hard Time Breathing?

-You find yourself out of breath every month?
+Do you find yourself out of breath every month?
 You may have something called premenstrual asthma.
 Shortness of breath can become increasingly sensitive right before you get your period.
-Which tend to cease around the time you start to ovulate.
+This tends to cease around the time you start to ovulate.

 A Higher or Lower Voice?